 Whatever you may be going through, or what decision await your future, do it for you.
 Act for you.
 Decide for you.
 Whatever needs to be done, do what YOU truly wish do to.
 No one else.

 On with the good stuff!
-If you didn’t already know, back in July of this year Dr. Kurtulus discovered a pair of Endo lesions on my small intestine.
+If you didn’t already know, back in July 2018 during an excision surgery Dr. Kurtulus discovered a pair of Endo lesions on my small intestine .
 He brought in a colo-rectal surgeon, Dr. Schultzel, to look at it and decide if we could remove it then.
 Unfortunately, it was deemed too deep and risky without a proper bowel prep and a future resection would take place.

 On November 26, 2018, I had a tag-team surgery for my Endometriosis.
 Dr. Mel Kurtulus once again performed my excision surgery and Dr. Matthew Schultzel performed my bowel resection.
 This took place just four months after my last excision surgery.
 The procedure lasted about four hours and went without a hitch.
 I remained in the luxury resort…I mean the Prebys Cardiovascular Institute at Scripps Memorial Hospital for three nights/four days while I recovered.